secureCodeBox/documentation/docs/contributing/test-concept.md

 	}, timeout, interval).Should(BeTrue())
 }
 ```
-We then get the scheduledScan CRD from our context and save it to the `scheduledScan` variable, whilst taking note of the initial execution time of the ScheduledScan.
+Afterwards, we get the scheduledScan CRD from our context and save it to the `scheduledScan` variable, whilst taking note of the initial execution time of the ScheduledScan.
 This helps us determine whether the scheduledScan was retriggered or not.

 In the same way that we set the initial metadata for the CRDs, we will now update the ScanType to hopefully trigger a rescan.

-For better test workflow visibility, the different sections of a test are seperated by the keyword "by" that describes what each section does.
+For better test workflow visibility, the different sections of a test are seperated by the keyword "by", which describes what each section does.
 The scanType update is done in the `By("Update ScanType to trigger rescan")` section.

 In the following section we then check whether the timestamp of ScheduledScan execution time has changed.
-If it has changed, then it means the ScheduledScan has been retriggered.
+If it has changed, it means that the ScheduledScan has been retriggered.
-We again use the `Eventually` control loop to check for the fullfilment of our condition i.e comparing the context's scheduledScan last schedule time and the initial execution time.
+We use the `Eventually` control loop again to check for the fulfillment of our condition i.e comparing the context's scheduledScan last schedule time and the initial execution time.

 ### How to run a test

 Running the test is easy through our makefiles.
-In the operator folder (securecodebox/operator), It is sufficient to run
+In the operator folder (securecodebox/operator), it is sufficient to run
 ```bash
 make test
 ```